 Avoid using wrist wraps to hide mobility and flexibility issues

 One common reason why weight lifters wear wrist support is to treat pain and discomforts when the wrist is in extension.
 But guess what, most athletes experience pain and discomforts in their wrist because of poor rack positioning.
-Here is the truth, wrist support doesn’t make you flexible, if you want to enjoy more flexibility and mobility, we suggest you get rack positioning correctly.
+Here is the truth, they dont make you flexible, if you want to enjoy more flexibility and mobility, we suggest you get rack positioning correctly.

 How can you prevent pain from lifting?